mTyguy/Terraform-Sentinel-Resources/Rules/externaldata/README.md

 Files hosted here are used for rules as externaldata references in KQL.
-They ought to be hosted in a manner that requires a secret to access them, like in blob storage and accessible with a SAS for example.
+They ought to be hosted in a manner that requires a secret to access them, like in blob storage and accessible with a SAS or Storage Key for example.